We are now accepting applications for the 2024 Byrne Prize. Graduating math majors planning to go to graduate school are eligible.

 The John J. Byrne Jr. Prize in Mathematics is a \$35,000 fellowship that recognizes the top Dartmouth graduating mathematics major interested in continuing mathematics at the graduate level.
 It is expected to cover tuition for the first year of graduate studies in mathematics or a related field.
 The prize was established in 2019 and it is awarded every year.

 Applications are typically due around the end of the fall term.
-They consist of an online form filled by the applicant and a nomination letter from a faculty member, submitted directly to the Bryne faculty advisor.
+They consist of an online form filled by the applicant (requires login under your Dartmouth Google account) and a nomination letter from a faculty member, submitted directly to the Byrne faculty advisors, explaining why you are a suitable candidate for this award.

 I lived in Laramie, Wyoming from the time I was born until I left to come to Dartmouth for college.
 I first started to really enjoy math in high school.
 I had a great teacher for three years who worked hard to show us all how interesting math could be.
 I was tentatively interested in the math major at the start of my freshman year here, and more broadly interested in many subjects.
 After a few math classes, I was convinced to dive into the major.
 Since then I've been taking many math classes, focusing on the pure math side of things.
 I've also been able to tutor, grade, and act as a teaching assistant.
 I started my first experience with math research my junior fall, researching Euclidean triangle groups with Professor John Voight.
 The research blossomed nicely, and we've continued to work on it together for the past two years.
 We are now almost finished with the project, "Belyi Maps and the Euclidean Triangle Groups", which I will soon present as my senior honors thesis.
 It has been a truly engaging and interesting project for me.
 It has tied together material from almost all my math classes at Dartmouth, giving me a good sense of broad connections as well as a deep particular knowledge of this subject.
 We approach the topic from many angles, from simple geometric, visual reasoning to more abstract group and field theory.
 The project also has a computational component, and I've been able to get some experience coding and using computer algebra systems.